 Patrick Dowd is an attorney with extensive experience representing indigent parents and children involved in dependency actions.
-Prior to joining the Ombudsman in December 1999, Mr. Dowd was a public defense attorney in King County from 1987 to 1999.
-From
+Prior to joining OFCO, Mr. Dowd was a public defense attorney in King County from 1987 to 1999.
+A significant part of Mr.

-1996 to 1999 he served as the Dependency Unit Coordinator for the Society of Counsel Representing Accused Persons.
+Dowd's practice involved dependency proceedings and from 1996 to 1999 he served as the Dependency Unit Coordinator for the Society of Counsel Representing Accused Persons.
 Mr. Dowd is a graduate of Seattle University, and received his law degree from the University of Oregon Law School.
+Mr. Dowd joined OFCO in December 1999.